 This was recorded "in the field" on a Cheap-o-Matic little portable cassette recorder through its own condenser mic, so the audio quality is horrible, not much above can-and-string.
 But it's bettern' nothing.
 Recorded late-late-laaaate at night at Battle Ground, IN "Fiddler's Gathering" in the late '70s or early '80s.
 Setting is a campgrounds open jam.
 Don't know who all is involved besides Bill, other than I can hear Gaye Harrison and myself at times, and Chirps was recognizable on the tune immediately preceding on the tape.
 Unknown 3-fingered banjo picker who had his own ideas as to what the tune might have needed, but that's the terrible beauty of an open jam.

 Garry plays it at a star-studded jam in the SandyDome in October, 2009.
 It has "cleaned up" and evolved nicely, we think.
-That's Here.
+That's Here (will also open in a new/separate browser tab).
 Garry likewise recorded Bill playing this tune on a different occassion, probably either the year before or after this one, and most likely also at Battle Ground, and I'm guessing that accounts for the third part that's in the current version vs the two-parter Bill plays on my catch.
 Knowing ol' Bill, if there's another recording out there of him doing Old Virge, that could very well constitute yet another variant.
 Identifiable by style in this jam are Steve Harrison (me) on clawhammer banjo and John Bishop on guitar.
 Pickin' circle numbers varied between a half-dozen to around 1.5 dozen.
 Not miked well enough on this cut to ID anyone else.